milinda/iotrobots/turtlebot/README.md

 =================

 1. Build the sensor module and copy the jar with dependencies to repository/sensors directory of IOTCloud
-2. Run the command
+2. Go to IOTCloud master and Run the command

 ./bin/iotcloud jar repository/sensors/iotrobots-turtlebot-1.0-SNAPSHOT-jar-with-dependencies.jar cgl.iotrobots.turtlebot.TSensor -url amqp://localhost:5672

--url argument gives the URL of the RabbitMQ server, where the TurtleBot receives messages
+-url argument gives the URL of the RabbitMQ server, where the TurtleBot receives kinect messages